Art (ART)

 ART 225 PRINTMAKING I3 Credits

-Introduction to fundamental processes and creative potential of printmaking, including block printing, intaglio, and serigraphic techniques.
+Introduction to the fundamental processes and the creative potential of printmaking, including relief, intaglio, and serigraphy.

 ART 227 SCULPTURE I3 Credits